jsdelivrbot/river-of-text/README.md

 createRiver(minFontSize, maxFontSize, userColor, containerWidth, containerHeight, codeStrings)
 ```
 - the arguments represent minimum font, max font, text color, width of the animate container, the height of the animate container, and an array of values to display as text.
 - If you don't provide args, or the right kind of arg, it will default to some other values.
-If you include arugments, enter something for all 6 of them!
+If you include arguments, enter something for all 6 of them!

+### Fun Fact

+This is nothing but vanilla javascript.
+I am not entirely sure if this is a good thing or a bad thing.